Web Analytics Made Easy - Statcounter

 The slow creep

-The symptoms didn't show up overnight.
+The symptoms didn't arrive overnight.
 They built up over months.
-Some scratching at first — the kind you assume is a one-off.
+Some scratching at first, the kind you assume is a one-off.
 Then more scratching.
 Red paws he started licking.
 Watery eyes that he rubbed against the sofa.
-Then the first ear infection, sudden and smelly, with the head tilt and the head shaking.
+Then the first ear infection: sudden, smelly, with the head tilt and the shaking.
 The vet treated it.
 It cleared.
 Six weeks later, the next one started.

 By the time Niko was four-and-a-half, he was visibly uncomfortable most days.
 His paws stained orange-brown from the licking.
 The fur between his toes was thin.
 The skin underneath was inflamed.
 He'd shake his head several times a day, pawing at one ear or the other.